 Although sciatic pain is generally in the legs, I want my patients to understand that the root cause is often compression of the sciatic nerve root, which is the beginning of the sciatic nerve as it exits the spinal cord in the low back.

 Nerve root compression is frequently the result of one of three conditions: vertebral subluxation (misalignment of the spinal bones) or sacroiliac subluxation (misalignment of the pelvic bones), or lumbar spinal stenosis which is a narrowing of the spinal canal in the lower back and is less common.
-When the spinal or pelvic bones are even slightly out of place, spinal movement is restricted, which in turn irritates the muscles, discs and the nerve root – causing pain.
+When the spinal or pelvic bones are even slightly out of place, spinal movement is restricted, which in turn irritates the muscles, discs, and the nerve root – causing pain.

 The other two main causes of sciatic nerve compression are herniated spinal discs and piriformis syndrome (inflammation of the piriformis muscle in the buttocks).
 Often, more than one of these situations or conditions can occur simultaneously, so it is vital to identify and address all factors contributing to the pain.
-The good news is that research shows that chiropractic care, like that provided by me, alleviates all of the common cause of sciatic pain.
+The good news is that research shows that chiropractic care, like that provided by me, alleviates all of the common causes of sciatic pain.

 Vertebral Subluxations and Sacroiliac Subluxations